leonardonels/LiDAR_simulator_project/documentation/Readme.md

 By launching this command, two windows ***should*** appear:

 - 3D simulation of the track tested during the live test (using Gazebo)
-- Pointcloud recorded by the car's lidar (using Rviz)
+- Pointclouds (filtered and unfiltered) recorded by the car's lidar (using Rviz)

 ![This is what you ***should*** expect to see](image.png)